There are so many things to do in Colombia that it can be challenging to organize your trip.

 Best things to do in Colombia: Visit secret destinations

 Although tourism in Colombia is booming, only a small part of its territory is known to the general public.
-There are beautiful places to visit in Colombia.

 Here are my favorites.